You’ve probably heard this public pegged misconception: the legal aspect of owning property in Kenya is an undemanding exercise. Incorrect!

 c) If there is more than one buyer, he will advise on co-ownership and joint ownership.

-d) Finding out how your purchase will be financed and the likely completion date of the transaction.
+d) Find out how your purchase will be financed and the likely completion date of the transaction.

 g) Making sure there is no conflict of interest in the purchase.